quicwg/base-drafts/draft-ietf-quic-transport.md

 The token MUST include or associated with the alternative version number with which it can be used.

-Typically, a server would pre-allocate a set of unused version numbers as the alternative version numbers, associating each of those version numbers with a packet type modifier chosen at random.
-Then, when issuing a token using a NEW_TOKEN frame, the server generates the alternative initial salt by calling a pseudo-random function, embeds that initial salt into the token which is then encrypted, and sends a NEW_TOKEN frame that comprises of the generated token and the alternative initial set.
+Typically, a server would act in the following steps:

+* The server pre-allocates a set of unused version numbers as the alternative version numbers, associating each of those version numbers with a packet type modifier chosen at random.

+* When issuing a NEW_TOKEN token, the server generates the alternative initial salt by calling a pseudo-random function.
+Then it builds a token that embeds the alternative initial set including the alternative initial salt being generated.
+The token will be encrypted using a key known only to the server, thereby conforming to the requirements in {{validate-future}}.
+After that, the server sends a NEW_TOKEN frame that comprises of the generated token and the alternative initial set that has been embedded to that token.

-When the client reconnects to the server by using the provided token and the alternative initial set, the server first checks if the version number field of the incoming packet contains one of the alternative version numbers it advertises, then if that is the case, applies the corresponding packet type modifier to recover the correct packet type.
+* When the client reconnects to the server by using the provided token and the alternative initial set, the server first checks if the version number field of the incoming packet contains one of the alternative version numbers it advertises, then if that is the case, applies the corresponding packet type modifier to recover the correct packet type.
 If the recovered packet type is an Initial packet and that packet contains a NEW_TOKEN token, the server decrypts the embedded token and recovers the alternative initial salt, uses that to decrypt the payload of the Initial packet.

-When the server is incapable of determining the alternative initial salt, it can send a Version Negotiation packet that instructs the client to use the default version.
+When the server receives an Initial packet using an alernative version number but is incapable of determining the alternative initial salt from the token being associated, it MAY send a Version Negotiation packet that instructs the client to use the default version.
 A server that is incapable of issuing a different version number, packet type modifier, or initial salt MAY advertise the original values specified in this document as its alternative initial set.

 When the server receives an Initial packet containing a valid NEW_TOKEN token, and the value of the version number field of that Initial packet does not match